-- a.
-Permanent Technion employees or those on trial for tenure or working under a special contract, employees on maternity leave (before and after childbirth), employees on a study program and/or sabbatical, and employees on unpaid leave-provided Technion insurance fees are paid in full. - b.
-Coverage does not include those aged 67 and over (unless they were covered by this policy prior to reaching that age), teaching fellows, research fellows, hospital staff, guests, assistants, students, and all employees working for hourly rates.
+a.
+Permanent Technion employees or those on trial for tenure or working under a special contract, employees on maternity leave (before and after childbirth), employees on a study program and/or sabbatical, employee on loan by the Technion to another institution and employees on unpaid leave-provided Technion insurance fees are paid in full.

+b.
+Notwithstanding the above, coverage does not include adjunct teachers, clinical teachers, guests, assistants, students, and all employees working for hourly rates.